by Stacy McKillian | December 10 2020

 I finally realized that my naive philosophy of “he can do his thing, and I can do mine” was never going to work.
 For Daryl, being a Christian was about so much more than going to church on Sundays; it was about seeking a relationship with God every day.

-In a last-ditch effort to save our relationship, Daryl’s grandmother introduced me to someone with Jews for Jesus.
+In a last-ditch effort to save our relationship, Daryl’s grandmother introduced me to a Messianic Jew.
 It was the first time that I had ever met someone who was Jewish like I was, but who was also a follower of Jesus.
 I learned that many unfamiliar aspects of Christianity—like communion or even baptism—had their origins in familiar Jewish rituals.
 I began to slowly realize that embracing Jesus may not mean giving up my Jewishness.

 I was still mulling all of this over a few months later when I was suddenly hit by extreme anxiety.
 It was the night before I was supposed to fly to Las Vegas for my parents’ vow renewal, and I just had an awful sense: what if something happens to me on this flight?
 What would my death mean?
 Was there an afterlife?
 I wanted to have a deep knowledge and trust that my life was in God’s hands, even if it meant heading down a path that I had never thought was for me.
 Right then, I called Daryl, and he prayed with me as I accepted Jesus as my Messiah.